-Almería is a major port city in Mediterranean Sea, located in Andalusia (southeastern Spain).
+Almería is a major port city in the Mediterranean Sea, located in Andalusia (southeastern Spain).
 This is also a large ferry port serving the routes to Northern Africa (Morocco and Spanish Morocco).
-The city has population around 200,000.
+The city has a population of around 200,000.

 Almería was founded because of the need for a better defense system for regional Arab towns.
 Abd-al-Rahman III founded the Citadel (Alcazaba), which gave this city its name: "the Watchtower" (Al-Mari'yah).